etwk/blog/content/lists/books.md

 - [ ] On the Suffering of the World (Arthur Schopenhauer, Eugene Thacker: editor)
 - [ ] The Cambridge Companion to Locke (Vere Chappell: editor)
 - [ ] Conversations of Socrates (Xenophon) #slow #ancient #must
+- [ ] Why Is There Something Rather Than Nothing?: 23 Questions from Great Philosophers (Leszek Kołakowski) #must
+- Ward Farnsworth
+	- [ ] The Practicing Stoic: A Philosophical User's Manual
+	- [ ] The Socratic Method: A Practitioner's Handbook #must

 ### Enlightenment
 - [ ] The Enlightenment: The Pursuit of Happiness, 1680-1790 (Ritchie Robertson) #history #must